Peter Hallinan

 News

-Coming in 2024, the second Charlie Fisher Mystery - currently titled The Imaginary Friend
+Coming in 2025, the second Charlie Fisher Mystery - The Imaginary Friend

 About Peter Hallinan